 With professional photographer Ian Aitken at your side, it’s the perfect opportunity to develop your camera skills - and take some truly unique photographs.

 One of the tour highlights will be the chance to get up close to the world's last northern white rhinos.

-Your photographic tour in Kenya includes:
+Your photographic workshop in Kenya includes: